College football's 50 best players in 2018

 Key stat: 1,088 receiving yards and eight TDs

-Arguably the most talented receiver in the country, Harry was a human highlight reel, catching 73 passes for 1,088 yards with eight touchdowns.
+Arguably the most talented receiver in the country, Harry was a human highlight reel, catching 73 passes for 1,088 yards with 8 touchdowns.
 He will skip the Sun Devils' appearance in the Las Vegas Bowl to avoid risk of injury ahead of the NFL draft, in which he has the potential to be a first-round pick and possibly the top receiver selected.

 40. JERRY TILLERY